Privacy Policy

 • Appointment details and attendance

-• Records of contact with the practice (e.g., phone calls, messages, online forms)
+• Records of contact with the practice, such as telephone calls, messages and online forms

 Where we get information from

 Most information is collected from you directly.
-We may also receive information from other services involved in your care, such as NHS hospitals, community services, NHS 24, out-of-hours services and other GP practices, and we may share information back with them as needed to support safe and effective care.
+We may also receive information from other services involved in your care, such as NHS hospitals, community services, NHS 24, out-of-hours services and other GP practices.
+We may share information back with them where necessary to support safe and effective care.

 4) Why we use your information